ONTHEFRITTZ/The-Dak-and-Chog-Tavern/DEPLOYMENT.md

 Deploying The Dak & Chog Tavern

+Contributor Workflow (Codex)
+- Always commit and push changes to `main` on GitHub once the work is ready.
+- After pushing, share the EC2 deploy snippet below so it can be run from the browser terminal.
+- NEVER touch backend/server code unless explicitly instructed; limit updates to the front-end.

 Stable Snapshot
 - Version tag: `assets/version.txt` contains the current stable label (e.g., `stable-2025-09-11`).
 - Build markers: